jpsdr/HDRTools/HDRTools - ReadMe.txt

        Default: 0 (int)

    HLGLb -
-      Set the black level in cd/m² for HLG mastering.
+      Set the black level in cd/m² for HLG mastering linear display value (Fd).
       Has effect only if HDRMode is set to 1 or 2.

        Default: 0.05 (float)

    HLGLw -
-      Set the white level in cd/m² for HLG mastering.
+      Set the white level in cd/m² for HLG mastering linear display value (Fd).
       Has effect only if HDRMode is set to 1 or 2.

        Default: 1000.0 (float)